 Marijuana used in excess, cocaine, drugs that have a stimulant nature.

-Natural herbs, supplements, diet pills, and hormones.
+Natural herbs, teas, supplements, certain diet pills, and hormones.
 See below.
-The hormones DHEA and
+The hormones DHEA

 Herbs that stimulate cardiac rhythm.
 Herbs in high doses that may cause heart